01928 788230

 Whilst many Internet Service Providers (ISPs) offer filtering systems to help you safeguard your child at home, it remains surprisingly easy for children to access inappropriate material including unsuitable texts, pictures and movies.
 Parents are advised to set the security levels within Internet browsers with this in mind.
 Locating the computer or tablet in a family area, not a bedroom, will enable you to supervise children as they use the Internet.
 However, don’t deny your child the opportunity to learn from the wide variety of material and games available on the Internet.
 Instead, set some simple rules for keeping them safe and make sure they understand the importance of these rules.

-Simple rules for keeping your child safe
+Simple rules for keeping children safe online:

 • Ask permission before using the Internet